On this page:

 Many EV models currently available in Australia can travel between 350 and 600 kilometres (in optimum conditions) on a single charge.
 With Victorians travelling an average of just 38 kilometres a day, that’s more than enough to get you where you need to go through the week.

-A further roll-out of EV charging infrastructure will add to the network already on our highways, in regional towns and at our favourite tourist spots.
+The Victorian Government is busy supporting the rollout of EV charging infrastructure on our highways, in regional towns and at our favourite tourist spots.

 You can already drive from Adelaide to Melbourne and on to Sydney with easy access to ultra-rapid charging stations (found via an app on your smartphone, such as PlugShare).
 So, you don’t have to worry about running out of charge.